Nikki-Gu/UWF-Net/README.md

 1. See [here](https://github.com/hzfu/EyeQ) for model downloading.
 2. Change the path of FIQA model in `Line 22` of `fiqa.py`
 #### UWFQA
-1. Download UWFQA model [here]( https://pan.baidu.com/s/16zcfU3H7qFxA3XPGv7GDaQ) with code mcx9
+1. Download UWFQA model from the release.
 2. Change the path of UWFQA model in `Line 34` of `uwfqa.py`

 ### Get FIQA and UWFQA score